 Science at St Wilfrid's CE

 Intent: Our curriculum is designed to develop the inquisitive nature of the children throughout their time with us and beyond.
 Science fosters a healthy curiosity in children about our universe and promotes respect for the living and non-living.
 We believe science encompasses the acquisition of knowledge, concepts, skills and positive attitudes.
-Through the programmes of study in the National Curriculum we ensure that the Working Scientifically skills are built-on and developed throughout their school career so that they can use equipment, conduct experiments, build arguments and explain concepts confidently and continue to ask questions and be curious about their surroundings.
+Through the programmes of study in the National Curriculum we ensure that the Working Scientifically skills are built-on and developed throughout their school career.
+We ensure children can use equipment, conduct experiments, build arguments and explain concepts confidently and continue to ask questions and be curious about their surroundings.

 The National Curriculum for Science aims to ensure that all pupils: